google-site-verification: googleafb0e2d4513d051f.html

 6. Pictorial Logos

 Pictorial logos, or brandmarks, are simple icon designs that represent your brand.
 They are generally quite simple and iconic.
 Pictorial logos are common among tech companies.
 Think of where their logos are most often displayed: on your phone.
 They need to be easily identifiable and concise.
-An emblem logo, for this very reason, would not work successfully for a tech company.
+An emblem logo, for this very reason, would not be as successfully for an app or tech company.

 7. Abstract Logos